zero-waste/say-no-to-plastic/readme.md

 >  leave the ring attached to the bottle.
 You can cut them off if you really
 >  want to remove them.
 Plastic bottles can have them left on.
 Ryan.

-title: Soya milk and Tetra Pack recycling
+# Soya milk and Tetra Pack recycling
 layout: post

 Couldn't find the Tetra Pack recycling point on the [council website](http://www.brighton-hove.gov.uk/content/recycling-bins-map) but it's [here](https://www.google.co.uk/maps/@50.8285584,-0.1377455,3a,15y,296.01h,78.37t/data=!3m6!1e1!3m4!1swEfHWdBDEH__9ClosMu0Vg!2e0!7i13312!8i6656?hl=en).
 Magpie might collect them too.